 - 7. Head Coverings: No hats, caps, or other head coverings may be worn in the school building or during school hours.
 Exceptions may be made for particular field trips and field day.
 All hair accessories for K3-12 girls should be white, blue, yellow or uniform plaid.
 Headbands may be purchased at the uniform store or may be of the same color as the ribbons. - 8.
 Hair: Students should keep their hair neatly groomed at all times.
 Radical hair styles unbecoming of a professional environment are not allowed.
-Boys' hair must not be longer than the top of their collar, nor cover their eyebrows, and may not be worn in a ponytail.
-Hair around the ear and sideburns must be groomed at a level that matches the individual's mid-ear region.
 Hair coloring must be natural or of natural appearance.
+Boys' hair should be shorter than their shirt collar and not lay below their eyebrows.
+Hair should be clean, combed, and neatly trimmed or arranged.
+Ponytails are not acceptable for boys.
 All male students (7-12) must be clean-shaven.
-Administration reserves the right to suggest a haircut at anytime, and it must be done within one week of the notice.
-This is to insure that hair is not too unruly and has a presentable, groomed appearance. - 9.
+Administration reserves the right to suggest a haircut at anytime, and it must be done within one week of the notice. - 9.
 Jewelry: Wearing expensive jewelry at MCPS is strongly discouraged.
 Students may wear unobtrusive jewelry, such as a small religious medal on a fine metal chain.
 Elementary girls may wear one post earring per ear and may not wear bracelets or rings of any form.
 Middle School girls may not wear dangling or hoop earrings and may only wear two bracelets.
 Middle and High School girls must choose jewelry befitting a professional work environment.
 MS and HS girls may wear two POST earrings per ear lobe.
 Boys may not wear earrings.
 Students are not allowed to wear jewelry in other facial piercings, such as gauged ears or bars on the upper ear. - 10.
 Tattoos: No visible tattoos are allowed at MCPS. - 11.
 Belts: Must be worn on all uniform pieces that require belts.
 They must be navy, brown, or black in color. - 12.
 Make-up: Not allowed in K3-6.
 Make-up in 7-12 should be natural looking and appropriate as judged by the administration.
-Fingernail polish for girls in K3-8, if any, should be clear in color. - 13.
+Fingernail polish for girls in K3-8, if any, should be clear in color.
+Real or fake nails should not be longer than natural length. - 13.
 Outerwear: All students (K3-12) will also have the option to wear outerwear purchased from the uniform store, our school sanctioned vendor (BSN Sports), and the online spirit store including sweaters, sweater vest, approved royal blue hooded sweatshirt (for K3-6 ONLY), navy/royal crew neck sweatshirt or gray soft shell jacket.